 Instructor: Univ.-Prof. Dr. Jochen Althoff -

-V Aristophanes
+V Euripides

 Instructor: Univ.-Prof. Dr. Jochen Althoff